jupyterhub/repo2docker/docs/source/architecture.md

 ### Run

 Optionally, repo2docker can **run** the built image and allow the user to access the Jupyter Notebook running inside by default.
-This is also done as a convenience only (since you can do the same with `Docker run` after using repo2docker only to build), and implemented in `Repo2Docker.run`.
+This is also done as a convenience only (since you can do the same with `docker run` after using repo2docker only to build), and implemented in `Repo2Docker.run`.
 It is activated by default unless the `--no-run` commandline flag is passed.

 ## ContentProviders